-In some women who have advanced ovarian cancer when they are first diagnosed, treatment can cure their cancer.
+Some women have advanced ovarian cancer when they are first diagnosed, and treatment can cure their cancer.
 This depends on several factors, including the exact stage of the cancer.

-Chemotherapy, radiotherapy and surgery can all be used to treat advanced ovarian cancer.
-Some women may have biological therapy.
+Chemotherapy, radiotherapy and surgery are all treatments for advanced ovarian cancer.
+Some women may have targeted cancer drugs.